Ukraine's Zelenskyy visits recently retaken, devastated city

 However, the chaos of the Russian withdrawal apparently saw them leave untouched ammunition and weapons behind.

-In other areas, Russia has continued its attacks over the past day, causing the death toll to keep rising in the war that has now dragged on for more than seven months.
+In other areas, Russia continued its attacks, causing the death toll to keep rising in a war that has dragged on for nearly seven months.

 Russian shelling of seven Ukrainian regions over the past 24 hours killed at least seven civilians and wounded 22 more, Ukraine’s presidential office reported on Wednesday morning.

-Two people were killed and three injured after Russia attacked Mykolaiv with S-300 missiles overnight, said regional Gov. Vitaliy Kim.
-An educational institution, infrastructure objects and residential buildings were damaged.
-Settlements near the frontline in Mykolaiv region remain under constant fire.
+Two people were killed and three wounded after Russia attacked Mykolaiv with S-300 missiles overnight, said regional Gov. Vitaliy Kim.
+Settlements near the front line in Mykolaiv region remain under constant fire.

-The Nikopol area, which is across the Dnieper River from the Zaporizhzhia nuclear power plant, was shelled three times during the night, but no injuries were immediately reported, said regional Gov. Valentyn Reznichenko.
+The Nikopol area, which is across a river from the Zaporizhzhia nuclear power plant, was shelled three times during the night, but no injuries were immediately reported, said regional Gov. Valentyn Reznichenko.
 Nikopol city itself was shelled two times and left almost 3,000 families without electricity.
 Reznichenko said the electricity has been partially restored.

-In the Kharkiv region, where Ukrainian forces have retaken more than 300 cities and villages, the process of demining is underway; three people have been injured over the past 24 hours.

-In the neighbouring Luhansk region, where some of the Russian troops retreated from the Kharkiv region, mobile internet has been shut down, according to the region’s governor Serhiy Haidai, and intense shelling of Ukrainian forces continues.
+In the Luhansk region, where some of the Russian troops went after retreating from the Kharkiv region, mobile internet has been shut down, according to the region’s governor Serhiy Haidai, and intense shelling of Ukrainian forces continues.

-The fighting continued in the Donetsk region as well.
-Avdiivka, Bakhmut and Kramatorsk have come under a barrage of shelling, which killed five civilians and wounded 16 more.
+The fighting continued in the neighboring Donetsk region, where shelling killed five civilians and wounded 16 more.
+Together, Luhansk and Donetsk make up the Donbas.

 “Every night in Donbas is restless.
 The civilians should leave the region.
 It’s a matter of life and death,” Donetsk governor Pavlo Kyrylenko said.